Fixed Header Settings

 The Top(Overlap Content) option makes the Fixed header overlap the page content(selected by default).
 It is useful when you need to have a Fixed header with transparent background.

-The Top(No Content Overlap) option prevents the Fixed header from overlaping the page content by pushiing the page content down by the amount equal to the header's height.
-This option should be selected when the header background color is not transparent and you want to avoid the page content from being partially covered by the header.
+The Top(No Content Overlap) option prevents the Fixed header from overlaping the page content by pushing the page content down by the amount equal to the header's height.
+This option should be selected when the header background color is not transparent and you want to avoid the page content from being covered by the fixed header.

 2. Styling the Fixed Header

-Divi MadMenu allows to design the Fixed header differently form the Normal header by providing two identical sets of design options, one for the Normal header and another one for the Fixed header.
+Divi MadMenu allows to design the Fixed header differently form the Normal header by providing two identical sets of design options for both.

-The Fixed header design options are placed either into tabs labeled as Fixed (like the text options)
+The Fixed header design options are placed into tabs having the Fixed label